Santa Barbara Stakes

 The Santa Barbara Stakes is an American Thoroughbred horse race run annually in mid April at Santa Anita Park in Arcadia, California.
-A Grade III event open to fillies and mares, age four and older, it is contested of turf over a distance of one and a half miles.
+A Listed event open to fillies and mares, age four and older, it is contested of turf over a distance of one and a half miles.

 Inaugurated in 1935, through 1941 it was a race for two-year-olds.
 In 1952 and again in 1954 it was restricted to three-year-old California-foaled fillies and in 1953 for three-year-old California foals of either sex.
 From 1955 through 1965, it was open to horses age three-year-olds and up and then since 1966 for fillies and mares age four and older.

 The race was known as the Santa Barbara Juvenile Championship in 1937 and then as the Santa Barbara Stakes in 1935 and 1936, 1938, 1941, 1946 and 1952 through 1954.
 Since inception it has been contested at a variety of distances: